-Prior to going in Singapore, I have researched on the foods that I should try..
-I’ve prepared a list of my must try but when I get there I get lost in all the choices, Super Asian Food fest!
-Thai, Malay, Indo, Korean… you got it and many more!
+Prior to going in Singapore, I have researched on the foods that I should try.
+I prepared a list of my must try but when I get there I got lost of all the choices.
+Super Asian Food fest!
+Thai, Malay, Indo, Korean… They got it and many more.
 They also have western, and oh well too many to mention.
 And so let me share with you a few of my food bites in this Fine City.

 As always in our first stop, since we seem to think that we have lots of cash to spend we eat in a place that’s fancier.
 MY GRANDMA’S PLACE in Chinatown.

 Their broccoli is loooved, that crunchiness is just heaven.
 And the meat in itself is boring to taste but once you dipped it in their sauce, it becomes special 🙂 The meal cost us SGD 37 but then on the next meals we learned our lesson and so we were able to spend less.

 Upon reading different blogs, I saw that one food to try is KAYA TOAST.
 And so when I saw one in Funan Digital Mall – Ya Kun Kaya Toast I know I needed to have one.
 Ya Kun Kaya Toast seem famous because there’s a long line on queue, which makes me more determined to taste it!

 I ordered their bestseller, and Iced lemon Tea. verdict?
 Hmm, the toast is okay, the coffee is okay.
 Not a fan of the fresh egg.
 But all in all the kaya toast experience is okay 🙂 total price of this meal is SGD 7.

 I didn’t get to take a photo of the food I dig in at Universal Studios, we had a western food and so I got the classic burger, fries and cheesecake combo, this one is delicious and so heavy, It was an unforgettable lunch.
 I was so hungry from walking that I’d completely forget about blogging.